TBRSS/proctor/README.md

 - `signals`
 - `finishes`

+For test suites that use only the basic features of FiveAM, switching to Proctor may be as simple as changing a package to `:use` Proctor instead of FiveAM.

 Tests are run by name using `run` or `runq`:

     (run 'suite)
     (runq suite)

+The test supplied to `run` is always run.
+Its dependencies, however, are only run if they are out of date.
+Accordingly the argument to `run` should usually be a suite, unless there is a specific test you want to force.

+Tests can also be run using `debug-test`.
+In this case, assertions that fail will call `break`, with appropriate restarts, so you can debug the problem.

 Tests are run again if the definition of the test has changed.
 Otherwise, tests are only run if one of their dependencies has changed.

+Tests that have failed are always considered out of date, and are always re-run.
+The value of `*random-state*` at the time of the initial failure is preserved, and used every time the test runs, until the test passes.

-Test suites can also have dependencies, but they work differently.
-The dependencies of a test suite become dependencies of all tests defined in that test suite.
+Test suites can also have dependencies, but they have a diferent meaning.
+The dependencies of a test suite become implicit dependencies of all tests defined in that test suite.
 That means, if any of the dependencies of the suite have changed, every test in that suite is considered out of date.

 Test suites can also be nested; when test suites are nested, the contained test suite inherits all the suite-level dependencies of the